eldanb/parzing/README.md

 Parzing exposes a `parse` function for invoking a parser on content.
 To use it, we first construct a parser, and then pass the parser along with the content to parse.  `parse` will either return a the result of succesfuly parsing the content, or throw an error describing a failure to parse.

-The `ParserBuilder` class exposes a set of helper factory functions for constructing parser.
+The parser passed to `parse` is usually built using the `ParserBuilder` class.
+This class exposes a set of helper factory functions for constructing parsers.

 The example below demonstrates how to parse a sequence of 1 to 3 digits by first constructing a `ParserBuilder`, then using it to create an `AnyOfParser` parser and finally running the parser using `parse`.